 Fae time tae time we invite different writers tae come an dae a workshop.
 In 2018, Marlene Mainland led a session usan family photographs as a springboard for the group’s writeen.
 In January 2019, Yvonne Gray tuk the group through the process o writan a Renga aroond the theme o winter an Robert Burns.
 (See below) In April 2019, award-winning poet Jen Hadfield visited Orkney and led a session wi the group, as weel as daean a readeen o her most recent wark in the eveneen in Stromness Library.
 An since then, laeter in 2019, Pam Beasant cam along tae gae us a session on poetry.
 In 2020, under lockdoon restrictions, Morag MacInnes joined us on Zoom tae spaek aboot her writeen in Orcadian.

-Usually we meet in Orkney Library & Archive, but at the meenit the group meets wance a fortnight on Zoom, led be writer Alison Miller.
+We meet in Orkney Library & Archive wance a fortnight, led be writer Alison Miller.
 Hid is oppen tae spaekers o Orcadian wha want tae write in Orcadian or English or in a combination o them both.

 If you aer interested, please get in touch wae Alison, e-mail: email@example.com